lipsanen/DemoSplicer/README.md

 # Usage
 Invoke the program from the command line.

-With individual demos
+With individual demos:

 DemoSplicer.exe output.dem demo1.dem demo2.dem demo3.dem

-With a folder
+With a folder:

 DemoSplicer.exe output.dem folder